 While Tuesday's session was considered a strong opener, there was a growing controversy over the omission in the current platform of a line from the 2008 platform that recognized Jerusalem as the capital of Israel.

 Republicans and Mitt Romney presidential campaign officials quickly pounced.

-Fast forward a day: The Wednesday session started with some dissension when delegates approved a change
+Fast forward a day: The Wednesday session started with some dissension when delegates approved a

 Another change restored the word "God" to the platform after the 2012 version omitted it, though it included language on faith as part of American society.
 The language referring to God-given rights was the same as in the 2008 platform.

 But it took three voice votes to pass the changes, with supporters and opponents loudly expressing their sentiments.
 When Los Angeles Mayor Antonio Villaraigosa, chairman of the convention, said that the motion passed with a two-thirds majority, some delegates made it clear they weren't happy.